ghost-home/GhostHub/README.md

 - **BITCOIN/CRYPTO: 8 USD**
 - **ROBUX: 1350 ROBUX (this includes the tax, means you don't have to pay the tax)**

+**How to buy:**
+- **PAYPAL:** If you are willing to buy using Paypal, you can buy a 10 usd steam giftcard (global) or just contact me on discord.
+- - SUPPORTED GIFTCARDS: G2A, Steam, League Of Legends (ALL GLOBAL)
+- **BITCOIN:** bc1qyz4fgrpndlgptl4fkvt24nehwhassms2wm9xzv (send the exact amount and then send me the transaction id on discord)
+- **ROBUX:** Buy the shirt (SHIRT_LINK) and then send me a picture with your username.

 # Features:
 **Ghost Hub** is in a Testing Phase right now.
 Means most of the game scripts are either in Testing or Getting made.
 Currently we support: